cwhittaker1000/submicroscopic_malaria/README.md

 # Repo Contents

-- [R](./R): `R` code required to generate the figures featured in the paper.
+- [Figure_Generation_Code](./Figure_Generation_Code): `R` code required to generate the figures featured in the paper.
 - [JAGS_Model](./JAGS_Model): Code specifying the linear (on the logit scale) regression model fitted to the data using the JAGS MCMC software.
 - [Data](./Data): Containing the raw data used in the analyses presented here.
 This represents the data collated as part of this systematic review, as well as data from Okell et al., 2012.
-Available in both the raw form, as well as the final version that was imported into `R` for analysis.
+Available in both the raw form, as well as the version that was imported into `R` for analysis.

 # Software Requirements